-Parameter 3 - Selection of Data Forwarding Signal

-The value of parameter 3 is bit-mapped; the binary bit values represent the character sets listed below.
+Parameter 1 - PAD Recall Using a Character Parameter 3 - Selection of Data Forwarding Signal The value of parameter 3 is bit-mapped; the binary bit values represent the character sets listed below.
 If the character(s) set by the combination of binary bit values of this parameter is received from your terminal, the current packet (including this character) is forwarded.

 Values Description

-0-127 sum of bits for selected characters
+0-127 Sum of bits for selected characters

 0 No data forwarding signal (factory setting)